Family-friendly Activities in Tauranga

 Location: 9 Jean Batten Drive, Mt Maunganui, approximately 5km (3 miles) from Tauranga city centre.

-Location: 263 Walker Road East, Aongatete, approximately 33km (21 miles) from Tauranga city centre.
+Location: Kaiate Falls Road, approximately 18km (11 miles) from Tauranga city centre.

 8. Wear the Kids Out on the Climbing Walls of Rocktopia